Review: reMarkable 2

 • When interviewing people on Zoom or similar, either for a podcast or for an article, I record audio with Piezo.

-• When interviewing someone over the phone, I use TapeACall Pro.
+• When interviewing someone over the phone (very rare these days), I use TapeACall Pro.
 It’s a bit convoluted and unreliable, though, so I’d like to find a better solution someday.

 • For making rough demo recordings while writing songs, I use Voice Record Pro.
 This is also how I capture any random melodic ideas that come to me while I’m out and about.

-• During the songwriting process, I often use the Rhymezone, Dictionary.com and Ukulele Tuner apps.
+• During the songwriting process, I often use the Rhymezone app, not only for rhymes but also as a dictionary and thesaurus.

-• I use Descript for automated interview transcriptions when I can’t be bothered (or don’t have time) to transcribe them myself.
+• I use Descript for automated interview transcriptions.
 It is a weirdly complicated and difficult-to-understand app but I know how to do the basic things I need to do in it, so it’s fine.

 • I save and read articles in Instapaper.
 I save and read book highlights in Readwise.